Travel and Tourism

 Curriculum Intent

-• Understand the key concepts of each discipline and use them to make connections, draw contrasts, analyse trends and frame valid questions
+- Make informed connections: Grasp the key concepts of each discipline and apply them to draw connections, analyse trends, and pose relevant questions.

 Travel & Tourism SMSC Statement